PaoloB1/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 2. Enter the URL for the website you’d like to add, for example: \<domain\>.com or \<domain\>.com/\<path\> in the URL box.
 3. Select one of the following options from the **Open in** list:

    - **IE11**.
-Opens the site in the IE11 application.
+Opens the site in the IE11 application, regardless of which browser is opened by the user.
-   - **IE mode**.
-Opens the site in Internet Explorer mode on Microsoft Edge if enabled and in the IE11 app otherwise.
-See [Internet Explorer mode on Microsoft Edge](./edge-ie-mode.md).
    - **MSEdge**.
-Opens the site in Microsoft Edge.
+Opens the site in Microsoft Edge, regardless of which browser is opened by the user.
-   - **Configurable**.
-Allows the site to participate in IE mode engine determination.
-See [Configurable sites in IE mode](./edge-learnmore-configurable-sites-ie-mode.md)
    - **None**.
 Opens in whatever browser the user chooses.

 4. Under **Compat Mode**, choose one of the following options: